 - Outcome/consequence: what would be the result if the hazard were to occur?

-Here’s a one-screen sample from Convergence Training’s e-learning course on the JHA that explains the hazard description and gives an example.
+Here’s a one-screen sample from Convergence Training’s Online Job Hazard Analysis training course that explains the hazard description and gives an example.

 Step 4: Create a plan for controlling each hazard associated with each task.